python-lml/lml/docs/source/lml_tutorial.rst

 In previous chapter, **Robot Chef** was written using lml but in a single package and its plugins are loaded immediately.
 In this chapter, we will decouple the plugin and the main package using lml.
-In Part 2, we will demonstrates the changes needed to plugin them back with the main package.
+And we will demonstrates the changes needed to plugin them back with the main package.

 Demo